Foundations of Black Hole Accretion Disk Theory: Thin Disks

-(iii) {\it Angular momentum conservation}:
+(iii) \textit{Angular momentum conservation}:

-where ${\cal L}=u_\phi$ is the specific angular momentum, $\gamma$ is the Lorentz factor and $P=2Hp$ can be considered to be the vertically integrated pressure.
-The constant $\alpha$ is the standard {\it alpha viscosity} (\ref{viscosity-prescription}).
-The constant ${\cal L}_{in}$ is the angular momentum at the horizon, which can not be known {\it a priori}.
-As we explain in the next Section, it provides an eigenvalue linked to the unique eigensolution of the set of thin disk differential equations, when they are properly constrained by boundary and regularity conditions.
+where ${\cal L}=u_\phi$ is the specific angular momentum, $\gamma$ is the Lorentz factor, $\Pi=2HP$ can be considered to be the vertically integrated pressure, $\alpha$ is the standard \textit{alpha viscosity} (Section~\ref{subsubsection-alpha-viscosity}), and ${\cal L}_{in}$ is the specific angular momentum at the horizon, which can not be known \textit{a priori}.
+As we explain in the next section, it provides an eigenvalue linked to the unique eigensolution of the set of thin disk differential equations, once they are properly constrained by boundary and regularity conditions.

-(iv) {\it Vertical equilibrium}:
+(iv) \textit{Vertical equilibrium}:

-with $\epsilon=u_t$ being the conserved energy associated with the time symmetry.
+with ${\cal E} = -u_t$ being the conserved energy associated with the time symmetry.

-(v) {\it Energy conservation}:
+(v) \textit{Energy conservation}: